Land-Based STEM Summer Camp at Canadore

 Wabano goes on to say that the college’s STEM programming equally recognizes and respects the unique access and retention needs of Indigenous Peoples and that the innovative and land-based initiatives are deeply rooted in Indigenous cultural practices and values, nurturing future generations to achieve their potential and fulfill their critical role in the world.

 Camp Kikandaaswiwin Mookiisin runs from July 22 – August 5 and each participant will earn an interdisciplinary high school credit and a Canadore College postsecondary credit.

 Canadore College trains people through applied learning, leadership

 For more information, please

-#Aboriginal #Admissions #Collaboration #Credit Transfer Pathways #Experiential Learning #First Peoples' Centre #Inclusion and Diversity #Indigenous Studies #New #Profile #Program Development #Programs #Recruitment #Student Life
+#Aboriginal #Admissions #Collaboration #Credit Transfer Pathways #Experiential Learning #First Peoples' Centre #Access and Inclusion #Indigenous Studies #New #Profile #Program Development #Programs #Recruitment #Student Life